-Navigating the post-partum season is daunting enough, so we’ve put together this handy guide on how to use breast pads, so it’s one less thing to figure out while you adjust to parenthood.
+Navigating the post-partum phase is daunting enough, so we’ve put together this handy guide on how to use breast pads, so it’s one less thing to figure out while you adjust to parenthood.

 Towards the end of pregnancy and while you establish a breastfeeding relationship with your newborn, you may notice some leaks or wet patches on your bra or clothing.
 Don’t worry - this is completely normal and brought about by the hormonal changes that take place as your body prepares for birth and gets used to making enough milk to feed your baby.